lostpebble/pullstate/README.md

 > Ridiculously simple state stores with performant retrieval anywhere in your React tree using the wonderful concept of React hooks!

-And its tiny at ~485B minified and gzipped!
+* tiny at ~485B minified and gzipped!
+* Built with Typescript, providing a great dev experience if you're using it too

 _Inspired by a now seemingly abandoned library - [bey](https://github.com/jamiebuilds/bey), sharing much of the same interface - but with a hooks implementation.
-Which was in turn inspired by [react-copy-write](https://github.com/aweary/react-copy-write)._
+Bey was in turn inspired by [react-copy-write](https://github.com/aweary/react-copy-write)._

 **Let's dive right in**